pagkly/Zed/Investopedia3/Understanding Days Sales Outstanding.md

 Like any metric attempting to gauge the efficiency of a business, days sales outstanding comes with a set of limitations that are important for any investor to consider before using it.

-Most simply, when using DSO to compare the cash flows of multiple companies, one should compare companies within the same industry, ideally when they have similar [business models](https://www.investopedia.com/terms/b/businessmodel.asp) and revenue numbers as well.
-As mentioned above, companies of different sizes often have very different [capital structures](https://www.investopedia.com/terms/c/capitalstructure.asp), which can greatly influence DSO calculations, and the same is often true of companies in different industries.
+Most simply, when using DSO to compare the cash flows of multiple companies, one should compare companies within the same industry, ideally when they have similar [[business models]](https://www.investopedia.com/terms/b/businessmodel.asp) and revenue numbers as well.
+As mentioned above, companies of different sizes often have very different [[capital structures]](https://www.investopedia.com/terms/c/capitalstructure.asp), which can greatly influence DSO calculations, and the same is often true of companies in different industries.

 DSO is not particularly useful in comparing companies with significant differences in the proportion of sales that are credit, as determining the DSO of a company with a low proportion of credit sales does not indicate much about that company’s cash flow.
 Comparing such companies with those that have a high proportion of credit sales also does not usually indicate much importance.